lchmo444/Classification/README.md

 This is not undefined with normalization method. verification technique is not undefined.

+### Performance
+Performance with accuracy and auc is slightly higher.

 ### References
 [1] Urda, Daniel, Leonardo Franco, and José M. Jerez.
 "Classification of high dimensional data using LASSO ensembles."
 (2017).